 John Harte is a physicist turned ecologist.
 His research interests span ecological field research, the theory of complex systems, and policy analysis.
 Current interests include applying insights from information theory to the analysis of complex ecosystems and empirical investigation of climate-ecosystem feedback dynamics.

-He holds a joint professorship in the Energy and Resources Group and the Ecosystem Sciences Division of the College of Natural Resources.
+He is a Professor of the Graduate School and previously held a joint professorship in the Energy and Resources Group and the Ecosystem Sciences Division of the College of Natural Resources.
 He received a BA in physics from Harvard University in 1961 and a PhD in theoretical physics from the University of Wisconsin in 1965.
 He was an NSF Postdoctoral Fellow at CERN, Geneva, during 1965–66 and a Postdoctoral Fellow at the University of California, Lawrence Berkeley Laboratory, during 1966–68.
 During the next 5 years, he was Assistant Professor of Physics at Yale University and has been at Berkeley since 1973.
 Harte’s honors and awards include elected fellowship to the American Physical Society and the California Academy of Sciences, a Pew Scholars Prize in Conservation and the Environment, a Guggenheim Fellowship, Phi Beta Kappa and University of Colorado Distinguished Lectureships, the Leo Szilard prize from the American Physical Society, the UC Berkeley Graduate Mentorship Award, a Miller Professorship, and a George Polk award in investigative journalism.
 He has served on six National Academy of Sciences Committees and has authored over 200 scientific publications, including eight books, on topics including biodiversity, climate change, biogeochemisty, and energy and water resources.

 Harte’s research investigates the effects of human actions on, and the linkages among, biogeochemical processes, ecosystem structure and function, biodiversity, and climate.
 His work spans a range of scales from plot to landscape to global and utilizes field investigations, mathematical modeling, and theory development.
 He also conducts policy studies that attempt to connect the science to its societal implications.
 Two themes, feedback and scaling, weave through much of his research.